svenhominal/IPEO_Project_Group_4/README.md

 ├── inference.ipynb                    Notebook to run Inference
 ├── Dataset.py                         Data Processing for the Dataset ├── utils.py                           Function used for analysis
-├── YoloTraining.ipnyb                 notebook for example YOLO training │
+├── YoloTraining.ipnyb                 Notebook for example YOLO training ├── IPEO_Project_Report_Group_4	       PDF Version of the report │
 ├── swissImage_50cm_patches/           Data folder to be downloaded from [data] ├── swissSURFACE3D_hillshade_patches/  Data folder to be downloaded from [data]